Table of Contents

 - Fertilize with organic, slow-release fertilizer

-- Best time of year to start a new lawn and/or overseed you lawn
+- This month tends to be the ideal time of year to start a new lawn and/or overseed you lawn.

-- Dethatch using a power rake, tow-behind dethatcher, or dethatching rake
+- Dethatch grass using a power rake, tow-behind dethatcher, or dethatching rake.

-- Core aerate doing a double-pass – up/down then left/right (north/south and east/west)
+- Core aeratation doing a double-pass to reduce soil compaction; work up/down then left/right (north/south and east/west)

-- Fertilize with a a quality starter fertilizer such as XSTART from Yard Mastery.
+- Fertilize with a quality starter fertilizer such as XSTART from Yard Mastery.

-- If you skipped September tasks, do it early as nighttime temps will drop to unfavorable temperatures for new seedlings trying to germinate
+- If you skipped September tasks, do it early as nighttime temps will drop to unfavorable temperatures for new seedlings that are trying to germinate.

 - Begin winterizer fertilizer like Macro-Micro Blend by Yard Mastery or ProPEAT 17-0-4